 Manage Variants and Conditional Content

-This article compares how Scroll Versions and Scroll Documents handle variants and conditional content.
+This article compares how Scroll Versions and Scroll Content Manager handle variants and conditional content.
 We'll walk through what these features are and how each app supports them.

 Variant Management